Azure for secure worldwide public sector cloud adoption

 Regulatory compliance in Azure Policy provides built-in initiative definitions to view a list of the controls and compliance domains based on responsibility – customer, Microsoft, or shared.
 For Microsoft-responsible controls, we provide extra audit result details based on third-party attestations and our control implementation details to achieve that compliance.
 Each control is associated with one or more Azure Policy definitions.
 These policies may help you assess compliance with the control; however, compliance in Azure Policy is only a partial view of your overall compliance status.
 Azure Policy helps to enforce organizational standards and assess compliance at scale.
 Through its compliance dashboard, it provides an aggregated view to evaluate the overall state of the environment, with the ability to drill down to more granular status.

 Azure compliance and certification resources are intended to help you address your own compliance obligations with various standards and regulations.
-You may have an established cloud adoption mandate in your country and the corresponding regulation to facilitate cloud onboarding.
+You may have an established cloud adoption mandate in your country/region and the corresponding regulation to facilitate cloud onboarding.
 Or you may still operate traditional on-premises datacenters and are in the process of formulating your cloud adoption strategy.
 Azure’s extensive compliance portfolio can help you irrespective of your cloud adoption maturity level.

 Frequently asked questions